w601sxs/sm_studio_provisioning/README.md

 0. You will need an IAM user designated to use for launch product provisioning from Service Catalog.
 Please attach the **ServiceCartalogEndUserFullAccess** managed policy to the IAM user.
 Note that, the IAM user used for product provisoning from Service Catalog does not need access to SageMaker.
 Service Catalog will use a separate role for spinning up SageMaker Studio resources which will be also created along with the Service Catalog products.

+Note that, you also can create just an IAM role instead of an IAM user which can be assumed before product provisioning.

 1. Click on the Launch button above.
 Note - by default the template will launch in US-WEST-2 and you can switch to other regions before starting the CNF template.

 2. Click next